 Resident Rounds Part I. Program Spotlight: University of Vermont

-October 2014 | Volume 13 | Issue 10 | Feature | 1280 | Copyright © 2014
+October 2014 | Volume 13 | Issue 10 | Features | 1280 | Copyright © October 2014

 Elizabeth A. Zeeck MD, Ryan T. Rogers MD, and Joseph C. Pierson MD

 University of Vermont College of Medicine, Burlington, VT

 Resident Rounds is a section of the JDD dedicated to highlighting various dermatology departments with residency training programs.
 Resident Rounds includes